Teledesic

 The commercial failure of the similar Iridium and Globalstar ventures (composed of 66 and 48 operational satellites respectively) and other systems, along with bankruptcy protection filings, were primary factors in halting the project, and Teledesic officially suspended its satellite construction work on 1 October 2002.

 Description

-The Teledesic system would have provided "fiber-optic like" links to customers around the world.
+Announced in March 1994 as a satellite constellation with 840 satellites and initial $5 million investments from Bill Gates and Craig McCaw, the Teledesic system would have provided "fiber-optic like" links to customers around the world.
 The system was to act as a network operator and support communications ranging from high-quality voice channels to broadband channels supporting video-conferencing, interactive multimedia, and real-time two-way data flow.
-Teledesic was notable for gaining early funding from Microsoft Chairman Bill Gates, Craig McCaw, founder of McCaw Cellular Communications, and Saudi prince Alwaleed bin Talal.
+Teledesic was notable for gaining early funding from Gates; McCaw, founder of McCaw Cellular Communications; and Saudi prince Alwaleed bin Talal.
 The system would have used Ka band to send and receive signals from users.
 Each satellite would have acted as a node in a large-scale packet-switching network.
 The service was planned to begin in 2002 with a total cost of the project estimated at US$9 billion.